mwesterham/TFPlayground/image_classifier_experiment/README.md

     </tr>
 </table>

-Observations: For the mnist test dataset, loss decreased from 0 to 10 EPOCHS indicating performance improved but after this range the loss only rose, which suggests over-fitting.
+Observations: Loss decreased from 0 to 10 EPOCHS indicating performance increase.
+After 10 EPOCHs, the loss only rose.
 For the custom test dataset, loss continuously increased to significantly higher levels than the loss of the test dataset.
-This is likely due to it not following the same patterns as the downloaded dataset (I drew these images myself).

 Interpretation: Identical to the Fashion MNIST interpretation.
 The model performs worse the longer it is trained.
 Loss can also be seen to be increasing with the custom dataset, we can observe when testing images from the internet (that do not strictly adhere to the formatting of the mnist dataset) the model performs worse and worse as it is trained more.